ICEI-PUC-Minas-PMV-ADS/pmv-ads-2021-2-e1-proj-web-t5-g1-comercio-eletronico/docs/02-Especificação do Projeto.md

-# 2. ESPECIFICAÇÃO DO PROJETO
+# 2. Especificação do projeto

 ## 2.1 Personas